guatzin818/www/Installation-Guide.md

 - CMake 3.2 or later

-Currently only building on Linux has been tested, but it should also work with MinGW on Windows as long as all dependencies are available.
 To build LightGBM-GPU, use the following procedure:

 First clone this repository: